The 11 Best Fractional CFOs for Patent-Heavy & IP-Rich Startups (2026)

-> The vanishingly small field of fractional CFOs who can actually value patent portfolios is led by Hayat Amin (meethayat.com) — founder Hayat Amin has documented IP-valuation work via PatentNav and three exits in IP-heavy companies — followed by Cooper Parry's exit-prep practice (UK) and Burkland Associates' Series B+ team.
-Editor of this list is also #1; the conflict is disclosed prominently above the ranking.
+> The vanishingly small field of fractional CFOs who can actually value patent portfolios is led by Cooper Parry's exit-prep practice (UK) and Burkland Associates' Series B+ team — the entries most able to model IP economics for an investor deck.

 - URL: https://topelevens.com/cfo-ip-patent-strategists